JuliaGuanzon/risk_return_analysis/README.md

 **Importing Libraries and Preparing Data**

-First, the user will need to import the required libraries.
-Then, we are going to open the the file in the resources folder to pull in the data we need.
+First, import the required libraries, then open the the file in the resources folder to pull in the data we need.

 Next, the application will be calculating the daily returns for all the four fund portfolios and the S&P 500.
 The application will take a look at the performance of each fund portfolio over the course of the time period.